Tatari Oguz Effendi: Early life

 Tatarî Oğuz Effendi was born in Paris.
 While still very young, in 1838, his father, Tatarî Enis, who was the personal messenger of the Sultan Mahmud II, brought him to Dersaadet (today’s Istanbul).
-Tatarî Oğuz Effendi studied at the Enderun School between 1843-1848.
+Tatarî Oğuz Effendi studied at the Enderun School between 1843 and 1848.

 Youth

 Following his graduation, between the age of seventeen and nineteen (1848–1850) he worked as a French translator.
-Between 1850–1852, he worked as a translator of stories from French into Ottoman Turkish for the first private Ottoman newspaper Ceride-i Havadis.
-Between 1852–1854, he worked for the first official Ottoman newspaper to be published within the Ottoman borders, Takvim-i Vekayi, again as a French translator and published dozens of articles and short stories.
+Between 1850 and 1852, he worked as a translator of stories from French into Ottoman Turkish for the first private Ottoman newspaper Ceride-i Havadis.
+Between 1852 and 1854, he worked for the first official Ottoman newspaper to be published within the Ottoman borders, Takvim-i Vekayi, again as a French translator and published dozens of articles and short stories.

-Between 1854–1856, he worked as the apprentice and assistant for the Reis-ül-Küttab at the Ministry of Foreign Affairs, where he translated political documents.
+Between 1854 and 1856, he worked as the apprentice and assistant for the Reis-ül-Küttab at the Ministry of Foreign Affairs, where he translated political documents.
 In 1856, he was appointed to be the literature teacher at Enderun School, his former school, where he worked for two years, until 1858.

 Having mastered his skills in teaching literature based on dialectics of languages between French and Ottoman Turkish, Tatarî was entrusted with the task to teach in foreign lands, in Mekteb-i Osmânî, the high-school of the Ottoman Empire in Paris.